 Venice is one of the most architecturally rich, varied, and exceptionally well-preserved cities in the world, but given the high number of tourists visiting the city every day, the restaurants in Venice can really be hit-or-miss.
 Nevertheless, the best restaurants in Venice offer up some of the best food in Italy.

-Since the Veneto’s whites are generally disappointing (based on the trebbiano and garganega varieties), we would suggest looking to the nearby Friuli region.
+Since the Veneto’s whites are generally disappointing (based on the trebbiano and garganega varieties), we suggest looking to the nearby Friuli region.
 Friuli’s whites are probably the best in Italy.
-Look for the wines based on the friulano, sauvignon, ribolla gialla grape varieties.
+Look for the wines based on the friulano, sauvignon and ribolla gialla grape varieties.
 Keep in mind that the wines from the Collio and Collio Orientali DOC zones set the standard for the region.

 See our beautiful world through the eyes of BBC’s David Attenborough